 - Engagement workshops – working with migrant women to understand their work and education aspirations, and how we can support them to achieve their goals

 - Horsham Hospitality Workforce Pathways Program – provides for 20 women to increase their confidence in English, customer service and hospitality skills, and to become work ready.
 Volunteers support learning and social inclusion, while hospitality partners provide valuable work experience

-- Harmony van – to support many initiatives to build skills in customer service and hospitality
+- Social Pantry – to support many initiatives to build skills in customer service and hospitality

 - Multicultural festivals – exploring opportunities to bring together different migrant groups for a larger festival

 - Migrant professional network – a new initiative launching to support migrants to find work and navigate employment in Australia